 Support beats features every time - the real ai vendor evaluation checklist

 Most vendor comparisons obsess over model capabilities while ignoring what actually determines success: whether they will pick up the phone when your implementation breaks at 3am.
-With 95% of AI pilots failing and over half of executives dissatisfied with vendor support, choosing the right partner matters more than choosing the best model.
+With only 5-20% of AI pilots resulting in enterprise-wide deployments and enterprise budgets underestimating true costs by 40-60%, choosing the right partner matters more than choosing the best model.

 Key takeaways

-• Most AI projects fail despite good technology - MIT research shows 95% of generative AI pilots fall short, usually because of implementation gaps, not technical limitations
+- Most AI projects fail despite good technology - Only 5-20% of AI pilots result in enterprise-wide deployments with measurable value, usually because of implementation gaps, not technical limitations

 Every ai vendor evaluation checklist I see starts the same way.
 Model benchmarks, API pricing, feature matrices.